Overseas Study (Exchange)

 When considering an overseas study experience, your first stop should be Study Overseas.
 Learn about eligibility, how to apply and application deadlines.
 Then contact the Faculty of Arts, to better understand how the experience could fit in your study plan.

 Financial assistance for studying overseas could be available to you through OS-Help, the University's Study Overseas Travel Grant or through a variety of scholarships.
 For updated information visit the Study Overseas Funding page.

 Faculty Credit Transfer Process

 The Faculty of Arts staff can advise you on the credit transfer process.
-Applications, placements and funding are overseen by the Global Learning office.
+Applications, placements and funding are overseen by the Study Overseas office.
 They will advise you of the process you will need to follow, however you will need to get credit approval through the Faculty Office.
 Please note that the credit transfer process can differ between exchange/semester-length study and short programs, see below for further information.

 - Step 1 - Find a host institution which offers your study area

 You need to find out if your desired destinations offer courses that would fit into your program.
 If you are unsure which types of courses you have left to study, please request a study plan from the Faculty office.

 The Study Overseas website will be a good resource for you with webpages for each of our partner universities, including an 'Academics' tab and direct links to our partner's websites.

 The Faculty of Arts Study Overseas officer can also help you consider an appropriate host university.